younata/personal_knowledge/src/hardware/bike_trailer.md

 # Bicycle Trailer

 This is a design for a cargo bicycle trailer, similar to the [Bikes At Work](https://www.bikesatwork.com) trailer, but without the 7 month lead time.
-If you're looking for a cargo bike trailer, you really should just get a bikes at work trailer.
+That said, if you're looking for a cargo bike trailer, you really should just get a bikes at work trailer.

 Instead of an aluminum trailer, this will be made out of wood.
 This is designed mostly for ease of construction, with not as much of a regard for weight.
 I'll be attaching this to an electric bicycle, which'll be more than powerful enough to pull what I put on this.